briandunnington/briandunnington.github.com/_posts/azure_functions_isolated_route_priority.md

 You don't _need_ to know any of that in order to take advantage of this package, but it might be interesting to know what is going on under the hood.

+The full source code for this worker extension and the underlying WebJobs extension [are available on Github][source].

 ## Usage
 Add the [Element.Azure.Functions.Worker.Extensions.RoutePriority][nuget] Nuget package to your Isolated Azure Functions project.